anotherhadi/nixy/docs/src/README_template.md

 ### 💻 hosts

-Those are the host-specific configurations
+Those are the host-specific configurations.
 Each host contains a `configuration.nix` for system-level configuration, a `home.nix` for user-level configuration, and a `variables.nix` for config wide variables.

 ## Installation